 Outdoor units may be connected to indoor section using accessory tubing package or field-supplied refrigerant grade tubing of correct size and condition.
-Rated tubing diameters shown in Table 1 are recommended up to 80 ft.
-(24.38 m).
-See Product Data for acceptable alternate vapor diameters and associated capacity losses.
-For tubing requirements beyond 80 ft.
-(24.38 m), substantial capacity and performance losses can occur.
-Following the recommendations in the Longline Guideline will reduce these losses.
-Refer to Table 1 for field tubing diameters.
-Refer to Table 2 for accessory requirements.
+For tubing requirements beyond 80 ft (24.4 m), substantial capacity and performance losses can occur.
+Following the recommendations in the Residential Piping and Long Line Guideline will reduce these losses.
+Refer to Table 1 for accessory requirements.
+Refer to Table 2 for field tubing diameters.

-There are no buried-line applications greater than 36-in.
-(914.4 mm) allowed.
+There are no buried-line applications greater than 36 in.
+(914.4 mm)